History of mining in Chile: Silver rushes and early coal mining (1810–1870)

-Besides silver coal mining also boomed in the early republican period.
-As coal mining was commonplace in industrialized Britain early British travellers had the opportunity to comment on Chilean coals before they were profitable.
-British travelers had differing opinions on the economic value of Chilean coals, or more specifically, the coals of Zona Central Sur (36–38° S).
+Besides silver, coal mining also boomed in the early republican period.
+As coal mining was commonplace in industrialised, Britain early British travellers had the opportunity to comment on Chilean coals before they were profitable.
+British travelers had differing opinions on the economic value of Chilean coals, or more specifically, the coals of Zona Central Sur (36–38 °S).
 While David Barry found the coals to be of good quality, Charles Darwin held them of to be of little value.
-The British consul in Chile correctly predicted in 1825 that the area around the mouth of Biobío River would be a centre of coal industry.
-It was however not until the mid-19th century that large scale coal mining begun in the region.
-The initial trigger of coal mining was the arrival of steamships to the port of Talcahuano.
-These steam ships, most of whom were English, bought initially the coal very cheaply and the exploited coal seams were easy to work as they laid almost at ground level.
-Demand of coal stemmed not only from steam navigation but from the growth of copper mining in northern Chile.
-As wood in northern Chile became increasingly scarce copper smelters recurred to the coals found around Zona Central Sur.
-Demand from copper smelters proved in 1840s crucial to stabilize the coal business.
+The British consul in Chile correctly predicted in 1825 that the area around the mouth of Biobío River would be a centre of the coal industry.
+It was however not until the mid-19th century that large scale coal mining began in the region.
+The initial trigger of coal mining was the arrival of steamships at the port of Talcahuano.
+These steam ships, most of which were English, initially bought the coal very cheaply, and the exploited coal seams were easy to work as they lay almost at ground level.
+Demand for coal stemmed not only from steam navigation, but also from the growth of copper mining in northern Chile.
+As wood became increasingly scarce in northern Chile, copper smelters resorted to the coals found around Zona Central Sur.
+Demand from copper smelters in the 1840s proved crucial to stabilising the coal business.

-Coal mining operations were chiefly owned by Chilean businessmen contrasting with the heavy foreign involvement seen in silver mining and later also in salpeter and copper mining.
-Silver mining and coal mining were somewhat linked by Matías Cousiño a silver mining magnate who expanded into the coal business.
-Cousiño begun mining operations in Lota in 1852 a move that rapidly transformed the town, from being a sparsely populated frontier zone in the mid-19th century, into a large industrial hub that attracted immigrants from all over Chile well into the 20th century.
+Coal mining operations were chiefly owned by Chilean businessmen, contrasting with the heavy foreign involvement in silver mining and later also in saltpetre and copper mining.
+Silver mining and coal mining were somewhat linked by Matías Cousiño, a silver mining magnate who expanded into the coal business.
+Cousiño began mining operations in Lota in 1852, a move that rapidly transformed the town from a sparsely populated frontier zone in the mid-19th century, into a large industrial hub that attracted immigrants from all over Chile well into the 20th century.